Kaiako Tūturu - Permanent, Full-time

 Ngā tino pūkenga/whēako | Essential Qualifications & Experience

-A Bachelor of Education (or equivalent) qualification.
+A Bachelor of Education (or equivalent) qualification, or currently in the final stages of completing one.

 Ideally a registered teacher with the Teaching Council of Aotearoa New Zealand.